We are a diverse team of multidisciplinary experts.

 Skilled in languages, Sarah speaks French, English and Spanish.
 In her spare time, Sarah enjoys cooking, skiing, yoga and traveling.

-Felipe Bravo is a consultant at Climate Focus.
+Felipe Bravo is a senior consultant at Climate Focus.
 His current work focuses his quantitative expertise on market-based mechanisms.
 He provides technical advice on carbon projects and accounting for greenhouse gas emissions, specifically for investment projects.
 He has provided technical support for greenhouse gas accounting for the World Bank Carbon and Climate Finance Unit, as well as conducted due diligence on carbon projects.
 Felipe also has experience in the Voluntary Carbon Market, providing market intelligence to private sector clients.

 Prior to joining Climate Focus, Felipe held a role as a business development manager in the food and sustainable urban mobility industries.
 In addition, he has experience as an analyst focused on supply chains and accumulated considerable professional experience in the private sector.